 One notable question raised by transhumanism is: should we bioenhance morality?
-Inmaculada de Melo-Martin and Arleen Salles point out the lack of a single definition of moral bioenhancement among proponents.7 For our purposes here, moral bioenhancement generally refers to any biomedical intervention for improving morality.
+Inmaculada de Melo-Martin and Arleen Salles point out the lack of a single definition of moral bioenhancement among proponents.
+For our purposes here, moral bioenhancement generally refers to any biomedical intervention for improving morality.
 Karolina Kudlek adds that the debate on moral bioenhancement "is insufficiently theoretically informed.
+It seems caught up in details of fictional scenarios and implementations and their outcomes, whereas there is still fundamental disagreement at the conceptual and normative level."
+Let us course through representative perspectives on moral bioenhancement.

-6 Jay David Bolter, "Posthumanism," in The International Encyclopedia of Communication Theory and Philosophy, eds.
+&lt;sup>6 Jay David Bolter, "Posthumanism," in The International Encyclopedia of Communication Theory and Philosophy, eds.
 Klaus Bruhn Jensen, Robert T. Craig, Jefferson D. Pooley and Eric W. Rothenbuhler (Hoboken, New Jersey: John Wiley & Sons, Inc, 2016), 1-8.

-7 Inmaculada de Melo-Martin and Arleen Salles, "Moral Bioenhancement: Much Ado About Nothing?"
+&lt;sup>7 Inmaculada de Melo-Martin and Arleen Salles, "Moral Bioenhancement: Much Ado About Nothing?"
 Bioethics 29, no. 4 (2015): 225.